nleanba/typst-theoretic/src/base.typ

   /// - link: none | (link target) // The target the head should link to.
   /// ```
   ///
-  /// If you are using a custom `show-theorem`, you can also add more fields here.
+  /// If you are using a custom `show-theorem`, you can also add other fields here.
   ///
   /// This will be filled with defaults depending on the `variant`.
   /// -> dictionary